coleifer/peewee/docs/peewee/quickstart.rst

 .. code-block:: python

-   # Fetch each tweet alongside its author's username.
+   # Select each tweet with its author in one query.
-   # Without the join, accessing tweet.user.username would issue
-   # an extra query per tweet - see the N+1 section in Relationships.
    query = (Tweet
             .select(Tweet, User)
             .join(User)